?? h ??

 It is dark.

-The young man is stitched to the chair by multiple ropes attached to his torso, his chins and his two wrists.
+The young man is stitched to the chair by multiple ropes attached to his torso, his chin, and his two wrists.
 He’s too stunned to sense how uncomfortable his body feels.
 It’s too dark.

 Suddenly, what seems to be the door of this room opens.

-“...Perhaps it is too much”.
+“…Perhaps it is too much.”

-“Well… What are your thoughts on the sun?”
+“Well… what are your thoughts on the sun?”

 Jano is perplexed, but when he opens his mouth, hoping to voice his concern and express his need for this charade to stop, nothing comes out.
 No sound at all.
 Terror begins to consume him as he realizes the voices will continue to haunt him and worsen the migraine.

-“I can give you answer I know you will love.
+“I can give you an answer I know you will love.
 Your daddy told this type of spiel all the time.
 A certain… Mr. Fatch.”

-Jano, with the migraines growing in intensity, is attacked by this overbearing fright at the mention of his father.
+Jano, with the migraines growing in intensity, is attacked by an overbearing fright at the mention of his father.
 He starts trying to break away from the chair, but his strength is broken by the migraines.
 Jano’s brain is about to explode.

-“ “Despite this, we have persevered, thanks to a solid government, a science institute, education, immigration systems, a great economy and advanced medicine.
-We are blessed to elect a prime minister in this nation rich in culture, foundations and power” “.
+“‘Despite this, we have persevered, thanks to a solid government, a science institute, education, immigration systems, a great economy, and advanced medicine.
+We are blessed to elect a prime minister in this nation rich in culture, foundations, and power.’”

-“Fatch then continues on about surviving wars with clans that turned the whole world into a battlefield… He’s not wrong.
+“Fatch then continues on about surviving wars with clans that turned the whole world into a battlefield.
+He’s not wrong.
 It’s all about perspectives.
-He also yaps about prosperity and “please vote for me”, usual political jargon.
-Now, I have an actual question for you, Jano LeGrand…”, explains the omniscient voice.
+He also yaps about prosperity and ‘please vote for me,’ usual political jargon.
+Now, I have an actual question for you, Jano LeGrand,” explains the omniscient voice.

 Jano is about to die.